 If you are writing a blog in a language other than English, then try and use a domain extension of the country.
 It’s positive to have a local extension as visitors will understand that the blog is targeted to their territory and search engines might send you more visitors from that country too.

-Check if your chosen domain name is available (and register it)
+Check if your chosen blog name is available (and register it)

 So you now have some domain name ideas in mind for your project?
 Very good!
 The process of checking if the domain name is available is pretty simple.
 So is registering it.